0xPolygon/polygon-docs/docs/pos/governance/governance-fundamentals.md

 - Full nodes
 - Core developers

 The PoS chain uses an improvement proposal-based framework to meet these coordination requirements.
-This framework acts as a signaling mechanism for stakeholder, and is not binding.
+This framework acts as a signaling mechanism for stakeholders, and is not binding.

 ## Ecosystem consensus